Skip to main content

 Using Hybr

 Once Hybr is installed, you can interact with it through the command-line interface (CLI) or the web console.
-The steps bellow assume you have accepted the default services.
+The steps should walk through the setup if you accepted the default services

 Hybr uses Tailscale to ensure secure access to your services within your private network.
 Make sure Tailscale is installed and active on any device you want to use to reach your Hybr services.